-Baker serves on the commission’s Revenue Generating Committee.
+Picerno serves on the Finance and Audit Committee.

 Morgan Beam, a Union County native, leads the business development efforts in the Triangle and Eastern North Carolina for the Samet Corporation in Raleigh.
 As part of his duties, he is a licensed real estate agent and is involved with numerous industry organizations.
 Before joining Samet, Beam worked in state government serving the North Carolina Senate and working for the Office of the Governor.
 He received a bachelor’s degree in finance from the University of North Carolina Wilmington and completed an international marketing program at the Universitat de València in Spain.

 He currently serves on Wake County Public School’s Construction Technology Career Academy Board.
 The board works with private industry to place a strong importance on career-readiness and post high school success.